What’s in this article

 The most recent revision of Hong Kong’s Companies Ordinance is the Companies (Amendment) (No 2) Ordinance 2018.
 Although the year in its full title is 2018, this revision only took effect on February 1, 2019.
 This revision of the Companies Ordinance included 114 edits to various sections, schedules, and regulations to better reflect the current business environment of Hong Kong and how companies are to operate within it.

 Perhaps the companies which were the most impacted by the amendments to the Companies Ordinance were holding companies based in Hong Kong.
 Holding companies which are part of two different types of corporate groups are now permitted to take advantage of the reporting exemption.
-Thus, they can use more simplified versions of accounting and financial reporting standards if the holding company in question as well as its subsidiaries fulfill the existing size criteria.
+Holding companies and subsidiaries meeting size criteria can use simplified accounting and financial reporting standards.

 Modifications to Definitions

-There were several other modifications which changed how Hong Kong companies were to operate with regard to their company articles.
+Hence, there were several other modifications which changed how Hong Kong companies were to operate their company articles.
 Companies are now permitted to display their articles in electronic form; thus, a physical copy is no longer a requirement.
 The articles of any company with a name which has been registered in both English and Chinese must also now include both names.
-Should the articles of a Hong Kong company have to be changed at any point, the latest version of the Companies Ordinance states that there will be an exemption from the general registration requirement which will take effect should such an alteration be solely related to the change of the company’s name.
+Moreover, the Companies Ordinance exempts name changes from registration requirements if the articles of a Hong Kong company are altered.

 Share This Story, Choose Your Platform!